PetrKryslUCSD/FinEtools.jl/oldnews.md

 # Past news

+- 09/20/2018: Separated out examples and tutorials from the FinEtools library itself.

+- 09/02/2018: Updated all examples for Julia 1.0.

 - 08/24/2018: Updated all tutorials for Julia 1.0, using the [Literate](https://github.com/fredrikekre/Literate.jl) workflow.

 - 08/23/2018: Added support for NICE (nodally-integrated continuum elements) tetrahedral four-node finite elements.